Nalanzhan/nalanzhan.github.io/_pages/about.md

 **Advisor:** [Fulei Geng, Ph.D.](https://www.researchgate.net/profile/Fulei-Geng)\\
 **Collaborators**: Kailiang Zhang and Dawei Wang (Qilu Hospital, Shandong University)
 -	Designed the study, developed experimental protocols using E-prime, and collected behavioral (self-report), physiological (EDA), and imaging (sMRI and rs-fMRI) data using a laptop, BIOPAC MP160 System, and MRI scanner.
--	Planned to conduct data preprocessing and analysis: preprocessing EDA data with Acqknowledge and imaging data with MATLAB; analyzing behavioral, physiological, and imaging data using R, SPSS, and Excel together; and prepared final results for reporting and manuscript writing.
+-	Planned to conduct data preprocessing and analysis: preprocessing EDA data with Acqknowledge and imaging data with MATLAB; analyzing behavioral, physiological, and imaging data using R, SPSS, and Excel together; and preparing final results for reporting and manuscript writing.
 -	Current progress: Preparing submissions to and addressing responses from the IRB (e.g., full applications, continuing reviews, amendments).
 </div>
 </div>